1981 San Diego Chargers season: Week 14: vs. Buffalo Bills

 San Diego's defense opened the game by forcing a three-and-out; the Bills' punt went only 19 yards to the Buffalo 46.
 Muncie ran for 16 yards on a 3rd and 1, and finished the drive with his NFL-record-tying 19th rushing touchdown of the year.
 San Diego reached the Buffalo 45-yard line later in the 1st quarter, but Mario Clark intercepted Fouts and returned the ball 53 yards to set up a Buffalo touchdown.
 San Diego responded with a 10-play, 83-yard drive.
 They appeared to be settling for a field goal on 4th and 3 from the Bills 22-yard line, but Buffalo jumped offside and Fouts found Chandler for the touchdown a play later.
 Buffalo needed only 5 plays to re-tie the score.
 A minute before halftime, Winslow caught a short pass on 2nd and 10 from the Chargers 33-yard line; he broke a tackle and raced up the left sideline to complete a 67-yard touchdown reception, putting San Diego up 21–14 at halftime.

 Buffalo scored touchdowns on their first two drives of the 3rd quarter, either side of a Benirschke field goal.
 Trailing by four points, San Diego reached the Buffalo 2-yard line after Chandler drew a 29-yard pass interference penalty.
 Winslow committed a hold on 1st and goal, and they had to settle for another field goal.
 They forced a punt and reached 4th and 2 at the Buffalo 35, but Muncie was stopped for no gain.
 The Bills converted a 4th and 3 on their next drive, but eventually missed a field goal and left San Diego 4:30 to drive for the winning points.
 They picked up three first downs and reached the two minute warning facing a 2nd and 9 from the Buffalo 32.
 Muncie then burst through the middle but fumbled at the 26; the Bills recovered and gained a first down, enabling them to run the clock out.

 This was a rematch from the previous season's divisional playoffs game, won by the Chargers in the same venue.
 Fouts had 260 of his 343 passing yards in the first half.
 The Chargers had a pair of 100-yard receivers—Winslow had 6 catches for 126 yards and a touchdown; Joiner had 7 catches for 106 yards.
 Winslow's touchdown was the longest of his career.
 San Diego outgained Buffalo 482–318, but committed both the game's turnovers.
 At the same, Denver were beating Kansas City 16–13 to move into sole possession of first place in the AFC West.

+This was the last time the Chargers ever lost to the Bills in San Diego.
+Buffalo's next road win over the Chargers came in 2023, by which time they had moved back to Los Angeles.